jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/delegationProcess/delegationProcess.rst

 5. Click Save changes when all options are configured

 .. warning:: Envelopes with restricted delegation will not be automatically forwarded to selected mailbox and still be sent to your mailbox even when forwarding is enabled.

+.. warning:: If auto-delegation configured to the delegate who is already have access to the role than delegation will not happen

 How to restrict envelope delegation
 ===================================